-Any end-user needs to ensure that operational software (b) that is licensed is renewed and maintained according to the licensing party's recommendations.
+Any end-user needs to ensure that third-party software used in the operational environment (b) is licensed and renewed and maintained according to the licensing party's recommendations.

 The IT infrastructure (c) should ideally be ISO 9001 and ISO 27001 certified in cases, where real-time operation and security is of paramount importance.